JakobLS/mlops-credit-risk/model-orchestration-and-tracking/README.md

 Before we can track the runs with MLFlow and schedule them a desired using Prefect, we first need to follow some few steps.

 ### 1. Start MLFlow
-1. Start the MLflow tracking server and UI in this folder using the following command.
+1. Start the MLflow tracking server and UI in this folder using the following command in the Terminal.
 Only allows tracking of metrics.

     ```bash
     mlflow ui --backend-store-uri sqlite:///mlflow.db --default-artifact-root artifacts